undergroundwires/privacy.sexy/docs/presentation.md

 Desktop builds uses `electron-vite` to bundle the code, and `electron-builder` to build and publish the packages.

+Host system access is strictly controlled.
+The [`preloader`](./../src/presentation/electron/preload/) isolates logic that interacts with the host system.
+These functionalities are then securely exposed to the renderer process (Vue application) using context-bridging. [`ApiContextBridge.ts`](./../src/presentation/electron/preload/ContextBridging/ApiContextBridge.ts) handles the configuration of the exposed APIs, ensuring a secure bridge between the Electron and Vue layers.

 ## Styles

 ### Style location